vvolhejn/vvolhejn.github.io/_posts/2023-08-21-sinewavespeech-com.md

   teaser: /assets/images/sine-wave-speech/sinewavespeech-com-thumbnail.png
 ---

-[sinewavespeech.com](https://sinewavespeech.com) is an interactive website for exploring how human speech can be reduced *extremely* and still be intelligible.
+An interactive website for exploring how human speech can be reduced *extremely* and still be intelligible.

+_Update 2024: This project can be found under [sinewavespeech.com/explanation/](https://sinewavespeech.com/explanation/)._
+_I later created a variant where you can play with the effect in real time, and [sinewavespeech.com/](https://sinewavespeech.com/) now points there._

-If you've arrived here through the About link on said website, welcome!
+If you've arrived here through the link on said website, welcome!
 I'm Václav Volhejn and this is my personal site.
 [Here's](/about/) more about me.

 The code is available [here](https://github.com/vvolhejn/sine_wave_speech/).